 As required by law, the school has a special needs policy.
-Copies of the school SEN policy are available from the office on request.
+Copies of the school SEN policy are available from the office on request and on the school website.

 The Special Needs Co-ordinator (SENCO) is Mrs. Cole.
 There is a governor with responsibility for special needs.
 The school has an inclusion policy which states that every child is welcome as long as we are the best setting to meet his or her needs.
 Following improvements to the buildings, the school sites are accessible to children and adults with disabilities.